DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/15-Processing-Top-Level-Domains/55-Checking-File-Size.md

 *  List Was An Empty File After Download.
-Thu Mar  7 00:20:15 MST 2024
+Fri Mar  8 00:20:16 MST 2024
 *  List Was An Empty File After Download.
-Thu Mar  7 00:20:15 MST 2024
+Fri Mar  8 00:20:16 MST 2024
 *  List Was An Empty File After Download.
-Thu Mar  7 00:20:18 MST 2024
+Fri Mar  8 00:20:18 MST 2024
+*  List Was An Empty File After Download.
+Fri Mar  8 00:20:19 MST 2024